An executive team spends three days at an offsite. They produce a 50-page strategic plan. Pillars. Priorities. KPIs. Timelines.

 Second, it separates planning from doing.
 The people who build the plan are often not the people who execute it.
 By the time the plan reaches middle managers, the choices behind it are invisible.

 Third, it assumes alignment happens through communication.
 Present the plan.
 Distribute the deck.
 Repeat the message.
 This produces awareness, not alignment.
+The strategic planning mistake that wastes everyone's time is treating that awareness as the finish line.

 Strategy as Shared Practice